 Luckily, today's homeschoolers have many options for resources.
 You will find many different ways to study polar bears.
 And of course, depending on your children's ages and interest in the topic, you could really extend this further.

-For example, if you're also homeschooling upper elementary or middle school students, take a look at our Northern Wilderness Collection.
+For example, if you're also homeschooling upper elementary or middle school students, consider our Northern Wilderness Collection with polar bear printables and more.

 If you want to take the most obvious route, study polar bear science and read about the bears.

 But for extra fun, add some of these other subjects to your studies.
-A full-on unit study takes every subject and works it around the theme.
+A full-on unit study takes every subject and focuses on the theme.

 Have as much fun with it as you like.
 Include this as a winter nature study when you want a break from your own homeschool curriculum.

-Use it to supplement your forest schooling activities or alongside your Think Outside Boxes homeschool materials.
+Use our polar bear printables and unit studies to supplement your forest schooling activities or alongside your Think Outside Boxes homeschool materials.

 (We LOVE Think Outside Boxes and highly recommend them to homeschool families looking for ways to learn more together outdoors.)